shreyasagrawal/OS-Paralell-Alg/README.md

 2. Sorted-List
 This data structure behaves like a normal list, except it maintains all of the values in sorted order (lowest to highest).
 Linked list approach
+Run the makefile to compile.
+run the program by "./sorted-list" and then give it numbers to add on to the list using the "insert" command, followed by a number, print them using the "print" command, and count how many instances of a number is in the list by using the "count" command followed by the number.

 3.